matloff/omsi/README.md

 this package](READMEecs132.md).
 You need not know R to follow the example.)

-You'll need Python 2.7 on your machine.
+You'll need Python 3.0 or higher on your machine.

 Here you will start the server (normally done by the instructor); start the client (normally done by the student); play the role of the